What does “success” mean to you?

 Regarding clothes and fashion, what’s your style?

-Slowly evolving!!
-Ruth and I have been married for 18 years this year and I am gradually letting Ruth add to and subtract from my wardrobe.
+Hmmm.
+I would have to say, “Slowly evolving!!”
+Ruth and I have been married for 20 years this year and I am gradually letting Ruth add to and subtract from my wardrobe.
 To be honest Ruth is a great fashion consultant.
-I think she is sharpening me up!
+I think she is still sharpening my image up!

-Also, I like the bald plus beard look for a guy with as little top hair as me.
-I feel very comfortable with that fashion choice.
-Making that switch from combover to bald plus beard was kind of a rite of passage.
-Clothes-wise, I feel good when I am in a tailored suit that doesn’t look like a work suit, or when I am in my skinny chinos, collared shirt, my RM Williams boots and my Akubra hat.
-So I guess that’s Aussie hipster-pastoralist!!
-Or for an occasion I love an excuse to wear one of my more formal Dashiki outfits – so that’s my Ghanain power coming through!
-Where I live now it’s singlet and square-cut shorts on the beach, Daniel Craig or Tenoch Huerta-style!
-So, I guess it depends on the day!
+Clothes-wise, I feel good when I am in a tailored suit that doesn’t look like a work suit, or when I am in my chinos, a collared shirt, RM Williams boots and my Akubra hat.
+I guess that’s Aussie hipster-pastoralist!!
+Or, for an occasion, I might bring out one of my more formal Dashiki outfits – so that’s my Ghanaian heritage coming through!
+Where I live, now it’s singlet and square-cut shorts on the beach, Daniel Craig or Tenoch Huerta-style!
+So, I guess it depends on the day.
+That’s a longer answer than I expected!

 Tell us something people wouldn’t know about you from a quick Google Search.

-Some people would know this because there is a section devoted to this on my website, but I am a huge Tina Turner fan.
-I love the way Tina continued to adapt and build her career in a way that meant she was relevant from the 1950’s until today.
-I admire the longevity of her career – on stage from 1957 to 2010 when she was 70 years old.
-I love the team that she represented and the energy she always fired up in others.
+Ooh that’s hard.
+Because there is so much even on my own website, let alone other people’s.
+OK two things: Some people would know this because there is an extensive section devoted entirely to this person on my website, but I am a huge Tina Turner fan.
+I am inspired by the way Tina was able to adapt and build her career in a way that kept her relevant from the 1950’s even until today, some time after her passing.
+I really admire the longevity of her career – on stage from 1957 to 2010 when she was 70 years old.
+I love the solid and loyal team that she built around herself and the positive energy she always fired up in others.

 What do you hope to spark in your readers and your audiences more than anything?